amitbilapatte/kubernetes/README.md

 - `kubectl expose deployment first-app --type=LoadBalancer --port=8080`<!-- expose port number  & specify load balancer for distributing load evenly across all pods(containers) ->
 - `kubectl get services`
-- `minikube service kub-node-app` <!-- it will show port number for deplyed service and also rdirect to this service on browser-->
+- `minikube service kub-first-app` <!-- it will show port number for deplyed service and also rdirect to this service on browser-->

   *To scale the deployments:*

-- `kubectl scale deployment/kub-first-node-app --replicas=3` <!-- increase pods(containers) replicas to 3 to manage traffic ->
+- `kubectl scale deployment/kub-first-app --replicas=3` <!-- increase pods(containers) replicas to 3 to manage traffic ->
 - `kubectl get pods`

   *To delete the deployments:*

-- `kubectl delete service kub-node-app`
+- `kubectl delete service kub-first-app`
 - `kubectl get pods`